mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ### How to intern like it's 1999

 Interning has a CPU and memory overhead.
-It ain't free and interned strings stay in pool forever.
 But used wisely, intern lowers memory usage as copies of the equal strings can be garbage collected.
 If a program deals with lots of low-cardinality data — a fancy term for _"repeating values"_ — string interning is a useful technique.
 This scenario is especially common when unmarshaling data.

 Imagine loading users using JDBC: